 - 1 teaspoon of cayenne pepper ( more or less to your desired level of heat)

-- chopped frozen spinach (we used fresh)
+- 1 cup of chopped frozen spinach (we used fresh)

 - Set the Instant Pot to saute and prepare the garlic and onion.
 Once the garlic and onions are slightly cooked, hit the cancel button.